 - Will you be camping mostly in summer or all year round?

-Have a think about the answers to those questions while you read about the different parts of a tent in more detail.
+Have a think about the answers to those questions while you read about the different tent parts in more detail.

 All good car camping and family tents will have a large porch.
 And backpacking tents also usually have a small porch area.
 Gear is stored in this space to free up space in the sleeping area.
 It’s also a good area to cook and eat meals.